jinenv/faye/docs/architecture-evolution.md

-# Nyxa Bot Overview & Breakdown
+# Faye Bot Overview & Breakdown

-A concise reference for how the Nyxa Discord bot is structured, what was changed during the “SQL Manager” refactor, and how to extend it going forward.
+A concise reference for how the Faye Discord bot is structured, what was changed during the “SQL Manager” refactor, and how to extend it going forward.

 ---